lizageorge/cs525_project/eval_consensus/README.md

 # installation/setup
-1. make sure go 1.24.2 is installed (see below) on all VMs
+1. Make sure go 1.24.2 is installed (see below) on all VMs
 2. Run the P2P node on all ten VMs
    1. `go mod tidy` to install dependencies
-   2. Make sure you set up a `inputs/peersFile.json` to look like the sample below
+   2. Make sure you set up a `cmd/inputs/peersFile.json` to look like the sample below
-   3. In `cmd/p2p-node/`, `go run *.go `
+   3. In `cmd/p2p-node/`, `go run main.go `
 3. Run the desired consensus client on all ten VMs
-   1. In `cmd/[algo]-consensus`, `go run main.go`
+   1. In `cmd/[algo]-consensus/`, `go run main.go`

 ## Available consensus clients;
 - `cmd/ethereum-consensus` for Ethereum-style Proof of Stake

-# update go to desired version on RHL the first time (this also installs a versionlock tool and uses it)
+# Update go to desired version on RHL the first time (this also installs a versionlock tool and uses it)
 I think after running the below commands once, the next time you shut down and open the VM, you just have to update the path and reload the shell anytime you open a new shell.
 Idk why tho.
 ```
 sudo yum remove golang -y